waleedGeorgy/Secrets-PassportJS/README.md

     failureRedirect: "/login",
 }));
 ```
 8. Protecting routes that should only be accessible by authenticated users using `isAuthenticated()`.
-For example, making sure only authenticated users are able to post secrets.
+For example, making sure that only authenticated users are able to see the post secret page.
 ```js
 app.get("/submit", (req, res) => {
     if(req.isAuthenticated()){